Bernard-Joshua/Robot-Navigation/README.md

 ## Uninformed

+- Depth-First Search
-- Depth-First Search Select one option, try it, go back when there are no more options DFS
+  -  Select one option, try it, go back when there are no more options.
+- Breadth-First Search
-- Breadth-First Search Expand all options one level at a time BFS
+  - Expand all options one level at a time.

 ## Informed